Dealer-09/Chain-Torque/README.md

 # ChainTorque

-### _Web3 Engineering Platform with AI-Powered CAD Editor_
+### _Web3 Engineering Platform with Browser-Based CAD Editor_

-> **ChainTorque** revolutionizes 3D model platforms by combining blockchain technology, AI-driven optimization, and real-time 3D interaction to create a secure, transparent, and intelligent platform for engineering assets.
+> **ChainTorque** revolutionizes 3D model platforms by combining blockchain technology, professional CAD tools, and real-time 3D interaction to create a secure, transparent, and intelligent platform for engineering assets.

 ## 🚀 **What is ChainTorque?**